Instantaneous continuous loss of regularity for the SQG equation: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the Thematic Research Programme, University of Warsaw, Excellence Initiative Research University.
+This work was partially supported by the NSF grant no.~DMS-2511556 and by the Thematic Research Programme, University of Warsaw, Excellence Initiative Research University.
 This work is also supported in part by the Spanish Ministry of Science and Innovation, through the “Severo Ochoa Programme for Centres of Excellence in R$\&$D (CEX2019-000904-S \& CEX2023-001347-S)” and 152878NB-I00.
 We were also partially supported by the ERC Advanced Grant 788250, and by the SNF grant FLUTURA: Fluids, Turbulence, Advection No. 212573.